ULJ-Yale/qunex/README.md

 * 0.51.2  Removed an MSMAll bug when hcp_icafix_bolds parameter was not provided.
 * 0.51.1  Upgraded MSMAll and DeDriftAndResample in order to make it more user-friendly.
 * 0.51.0  MSMAll and DeDriftAndResample HCP pipelines, qunex_envstatus upgrade and hcp_suffix harmonization.
-* 0.50.4  Fixed a bug that crashed the Qu|Nex suite instead of reporting an error in hcp_PreFS.
+* 0.50.4  Fixed a bug that crashed the QuNex suite instead of reporting an error in hcp_PreFS.
 * 0.50.2  Support for the HCP ICAFix pipelines, removed some bugs and implemented some minor optimizations.